Diskusi 11 EFL Curriculum and Materials Development

 - Formulate goal of the course & course objective =

-1. Students are able to understand and identify the characteristics of introductory sentences
+1. Students are able to understand and identify the characteristics of introductory

 2. Students are able to identify topics and controlling ideas